KCNJ16

 Potassium inwardly-rectifying channel, subfamily J, member 16 (KCNJ16) is a human gene encoding the K_{ir}5.1 protein.

 Potassium channels are present in most mammalian cells, where they participate in a wide range of physiologic responses.
-K_{ir}5.1 is an integral membrane protein and inward-rectifier type potassium channel.
+K_{ir}5.1 is an integral membrane protein and an inward-rectifier type potassium channel.
 K_{ir}5.1, which has a greater tendency to allow potassium to flow into a cell rather than out of a cell, can form heterodimers with two other inward-rectifier type potassium channels.
 It may be involved in the regulation of fluid and pH balance.
 Three transcript variants encoding the same protein have been found for this gene.